-Take it even a step further and PLAN your conference.
-Download the FNCE app or print out the program, make a list of contacts you want to speak with, and even set up several meetings prior to the conference to ensure you’re organized for success!
+Take it even a step further and PLAN your nutrition conference schedule.
+Download the FNCE app or print out the program, make a list of contacts you want to speak with, and even set up several meetings prior to the conference to ensure you’re organized for success.

 2. Give Your Business Cards a Boost

-The networking opportunities at FNCE are endless!
+The networking opportunities at FNCE are endless, and one of the most attractive reasons for nutrition professionals to attend.
 You’ll meet colleagues, interns, and brands, which is why it’s essential to always have your business cards on you.

 Be sure you have enough business cards to pack so you don’t miss out on an opportunity for collaboration.

 If you’re designing business cards for the first time, be sure to check out our guide to ensure you include all vital info, such as your social media links.